Mercado Libre, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on the comprehensive analysis provided, here is a 12-month outlook for MercadoLibre (MELI):
+Based on a comprehensive analysis, here is a 12-month outlook for MercadoLibre (MELI):

 Wall Street Consensus